Roseville Center For People With Down Syndrome Vandalized One Week After Opening

 “Our kids and these adult participants that come to Gigi’s, all they want is to have friends and be loved, and they would never judge the people who came and did this,” said Nicole Harrigan, board president of Gigi’s Playhouse.
 “They would forgive them in a heartbeat.
 They’re better people than I am.”

-Harrigan says it’s going to take her a little longer to forgive the perpetrators.MORE NEWS: Witness Chases Drive-By Shooting Suspects In Woodland; 3 Arrested With Help From Public
+Harrigan says it’s going to take her a little longer to forgive the perpetrators.MORE NEWS: Man Who Went Missing On Mt.
+Whitney Hike As Storm Rolled Through Found Alive

 Gigi’s Playhouse offers free educational, therapeutic-based and career development programs for people with down syndrome, their families and the community.